Human Research Ethics Committee (HREC)

 RESEARCH ETHICS

 ACAP University College believes that all research should be conducted with honesty and integrity and follow responsible and ethical research practices.
-All ACAP University College students, staff and research partners engaged in research with ACAP University College are expected to adhere to the standards of ethical conduct prescribed in the e Australian Code for the Responsible Conduct of Research (ARC, 2018), as well as the National Statement on Ethical Conduct in Human Research (2023), each developed jointly by the National Health and Medical Research Council (NHMRC), the Australian Research Council (ARC) and Universities Australia.
-Research with Aboriginal and Torres Strait Islander Peoples and communities should adhere to the principles outlined in Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities: Guidelines for researchers and stakeholders (NHMRC, 2018), Keeping research on track II (NHMRC, 2018) and Ethical guidelines for research with Aboriginal and Torres Strait Islander peoples (NHMRC, 2024).
+All ACAP University College students, staff and research partners engaged in research with ACAP University College are expected to adhere to the standards of ethical conduct prescribed in the e Australian Code for the Responsible Conduct of Research (ARC, 2018), as well as the National Statement on Ethical Conduct in Human Research (2007; updated 2025), each developed jointly by the National Health and Medical Research Council (NHMRC), the Australian Research Council (ARC) and Universities Australia.

 To differentiate what might constitute research and what might constitute a quality assurance activity, researchers are advised to check the NHMRC’s Ethical Considerations in Quality Assurance And Evaluation Activities (NHMRC, 2014).